 I wanted to be free from pain, I wanted to discover my life purpose, and I wanted to embrace love.

 As you may know, I recently took a trip to New Mexico.
 Just me and my dog.
 We hit the highway with a Yeti cooler (borrowed from a friend) stocked with a weekend’s worth of food from Trader Joe’s and Violet’s puppy chow and food bowl.
-We drove for 10 hours – in silence with no CD or radio – to a tiny desert town, and stayed at a humble hot springs retreat where Violet was welcome in the room with me.
+We drove for 10 hours to a tiny desert town, and stayed at a humble hot springs retreat where Violet was welcome in the room with me.

 It’s difficult to describe.
 Kind of like a song…